karimayachi/knockout-firestore/Readme.md

 # Knockout-Firestore

-The `knockout-firestore` (KOFS) package provides an two-way binding between [Knockout](https://github.com/knockout/knockout)'s MVVM based observable objects and [Firebase](https://github.com/firebase)' realtime database Firestore.
+The `knockout-firestore` (KOFS) package provides an two-way binding between [Knockout](https://github.com/knockout/knockout)'s MVVM based observable objects and [Firebase](https://github.com/firebase)' Cloud Firestore (a realtime database).
 It features 'deep includes' (a.k.a.
 Navigation Properties, a.k.a. nested collections).

 It offers a lightweight interface to to create true MVVM applications in the browser, backed by realtime database storage.